LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/MicrosoftBotFramework.md

 <br />

-#### Sending delay between multiple messages
+#### Sending Private Text Message between multiple messages

-Setting a delay in between multiple messages (for more information on multiple message [check here](third-party-bots-microsoft-bot-framework.html#sending-multiple-responses)) is possible and an example of such a case (Simple Text Message - Private Text Message - Action) can be seen below:
+Setting a private text message in between multiple messages (for more information on multiple message [check here](third-party-bots-microsoft-bot-framework.html#sending-multiple-responses)) is possible and an example of such a case (Simple Text Message - Private Text Message) can be seen below:

 ```javascript
 {